 Is It Possible To Overdose On Marijuana?

 Marijuana is one of the most commonly used recreational drugs in the United States and all around the world.
-Marijuana is typically smoked or eaten, and its effects can last for several hours or more depending on the potency of the strain.
+Typically smoked or eaten, marijuana’s effects can last for several hours or more depending on the potency of the strain.
 A marijuana overdose can occur when a person takes too much of the drug, often due to the inhibited reasoning that marijuana can bring on.
 Marijuana overdose results in a variety of symptoms that may or may not appear in an individual user, including:

 - Feelings of paranoia or fear